Judge Judy: Pioneering effect, longevity and accolades

 Judge Judy, which premiered on September 16, 1996, reportedly revitalized the court show genre.
 Acclaiming the program's impacts on courtroom television programming, Daytime Emmy Awards Senior Vice President and Executive Producer David Michaels was quoted as stating, "Daytime television wouldn't be what it is today without Judy Sheindlin.
 Judge Judy redefined and reinvigorated the courtroom format propelling the genre to new heights."
 Only two other arbitration-based reality court shows preceded it, The People's Court (its first 12-season incarnation canceled in 1993 from low ratings) and Jones & Jury (lasting only the 1994–95 season, short-lived from low ratings).
 Sheindlin has been credited with introducing the "tough" adjudicating approach into the judicial genre, which has led to several imitators.

 The only two court shows that outnumber Judge Judys seasons, The People's Court and Divorce Court, have both built longevity on series cancellations/revival reincarnations and multitudes of judge-role recasting moves (in its pre-1999 form, the latter program was scripted via court transcripts of past proceedings).
 Thus Sheindlin's span as a television jurist or arbitrator has lasted longer than any other—a distinction that earned her a place in the Guinness World Records in September 2015.
 With no cancellations or temporary endings in its series run, Judge Judy also had the longest-lasting individual production life of any court show during its entire run.
-With Judge Judy off the air, The People's Courts current/2nd production incarnation now boasts the longest single production continuance of any court show, having reached 26 seasons by the 2022-23 television year—though having gone through 3 judges during this 26 year production incarnation.
+With Judge Judy off the air, The People's Courts current/2nd production incarnation now has the longest single production continuance of any court show, having reached 26 seasons by the 2022-23 television year—though having gone through 3 judges during this 26 year production incarnation.